MarcoMinozzo/MySQL_Solutions/slow_queries.md

 # **Process for Handling Slow Queries**

+Dealing with **slow queries** is an ongoing process that involves early detection, detailed analysis, proactive prevention, and effective remediation.
+By combining best practices for database design, query optimization, and continuous monitoring, you can maintain optimal MySQL database performance.

 To deal with **slow queries** in a MySQL database, you can follow a structured methodology involving **detection**, **analysis**, **prevention**, and **remediation**.
 Below is a comprehensive process that you can apply:

 ### 1. **Detection of Slow Queries**